deficollective/defiscan/src/content/protocols/binance-staked-eth/ethereum.md

 ## Chain

-`wBETH` is issued on both Ethereum and Binance Smart Chain.
+`wBETH` is issued on both Ethereum mainnet and Binance Smart Chain.
 This review focuses on the Ethereum deployment.

 > Chain score: Low